-The Post War years found women actively recruited into jobs that had always been the preserve of men; working in ship yards and factories.
+The Post War years found women actively recruited into jobs that had always been the preserve of men; working in shipyards and factories.
 They tied their hair up to keep it clean and hairstyles of the day supported victory curls in support of their men at war.
-When the war finished they happily took on their new role nurturing the family and rearing children, entrenched in domestic bliss and normality.
+When the war finished they happily took on their new role nurturing the family and rearing children.

 Original Art: Carbon, charcoal and collage; hand-cut from cotton rag, heavy 300gsm textured paper, carbon and wash.
 24 karat gold leaf embellished the background.

-The original work has been finely scanned and is available now as a Giclée print in four sizes, on beautiful cotton rag heavy 300gsm textured paper, unframed.
+The original work has been finely scanned and is available now as an Archival Pigment Print in four sizes, on beautiful cotton rag heavy 300gsm textured Hahnemühle paper, unframed.